 My methodPictured is the first Peter Cree guitar I saw when researching online.
-You can see more of his work on his website
+You can see more of his work on his website.

 I couldn't find details about Peter's methods for coloring his lacquer / shellac, so I tried my best to find my own solution.
 I needed a lightweight, powerful method of coloring either the wood or the finish.
 I found the aniline dye offered by Luthiers Mercantile International, where I'd already bought all my other guitar gear.

 I discovered that by using the aniline dye, combined with the laser cutter, I was able to color very neat images directly on the wood's surface.
 Usually, when dye hits wood, the color explodes in all directions following the wood grain.
 So dye alone would have led to a very messy "impressionist" style of artwork.
 But by using the laser cutter, I broke the wood fibers - which stopped the color from flowing everywhere.
 Just look at the pictures to see the difference between using dye with and with out the laser lines.